 It is used in close-ended schemes and is referred to as the balance term remaining until the redemption of the scheme.

-Balanced Fund is a type of mutual fund that invests in both asset class – equity and debt.
-These funds belong to a hybrid category and generally comprise of two-third equity portion and the remainder in debt.
+Balanced Fund is a type of mutual fund that invests in both asset classes – equity and debt.
+These funds belong to a hybrid category and generally comprise two-thirds equity portion and the remainder in debt.

-The period in which the market correct continuously as the investors/market participants are on a selling spree.
+The period in which the market corrects continuously as the investors/market participants are on a selling spree.
 This activity results in a declining share price over a stretched period.

 Benchmark is the platform or the parameter which is considered as base.
 Also, termed as a reference, a benchmark sets the minimum expectation of returns for an investor and fund manager.
 A fund is then compared concerning this benchmark and positioned accordingly based on the outperformance.